mass1ve-err0r/CanIJailbreak2-Website/README.md

 	"platforms": ['apple', 'linux']   <- List of supported platforms }
 ```
 The fields `minProc` and `maxProc` are essentially the processors but I opted to keep the device name and classify similar devices to the same name.
-It seems confusing at first but peeking at the `APIMap` in `SiteHelper.py` might make that more clear.
+It seems confusing at first but peeking at the `DeviceMapPG` in `SiteHelper.py` might make that more clear.

 _(This is subject to rewrite and any contribution is welcome in terms of design!)_